Bruno de Carvalho: Destitution and aftermath

-However, as a result of several incidents throughout his mandates as well as negative results in football at the end of the 2017–18 season, including the termination of contract by nine footballers, Carvalho was dismissed as president after 71.36% of club members voted him out in a general assembly held at Altice Arena on 23 June 2018.
-Hours later, on 24 June, he posted a message on his Facebook page saying that he was no longer both a member and a supporter of Sporting.
+As a result of several incidents throughout his mandates as well as negative results in football at the end of the 2017–18 season, including the unilateral termination of contract by nine footballers after a violent invasion of the Academia de Alcochete by a mob of Sporting ultra supporters, Carvalho was dismissed as president after 71.36% of club members voted him out in a general assembly held at Altice Arena on 23 June 2018.
+On 24 June 2018, Sousa Cintra replaced him as acting president of Sporting Clube de Portugal – Futebol, SAD.
+On the same day, Carvalho posted a message on his Facebook page saying that he was no longer both a member and a supporter of Sporting CP.
 Nevertheless, in less than 14 hours, he withdrew the statement.

-On 11 November 2018, Carvalho was detained at home for suspicion of giving permission to the violent attack by Sporting supporters on players and manager of the main football team at the club's training facilities on 15 May 2018.
+On 11 November 2018, Carvalho was detained at home for suspicion of giving permission to the violent attack by a mob of protesting Sporting supporters on players and manager of the men's main football team at the club's training facilities in Alcochete, on 15 May 2018.
 On 15 November, the Portuguese Public Ministry charged Carvalho with terrorism and 98 other crimes, which include aggravated threat (40), kidnapping (38), qualified offence to physical integrity (19), and possession of prohibited weapon.

-On 6 July 2019, Carvalho was expelled as member of Sporting.
+On 6 July 2019, Carvalho was expelled as member (sócio) of Sporting.
+Sporting CP's Fiscal and Disciplinary Board decided to expel former president Bruno de Carvalho as a member of the club due to accusations of attempted blocking of accounts and usurpation of functions, among other offences, in a total of twelve offences pointed out by the club.

-On 11 March 2020, the state prosecutor in Carvalho's trial recognized that there was no evidence corroborating the accusation of Carvalho, leading to a recommendation to be deemed innocent by the judge.
-In January 2021, Carvalho sued Cofina for alleged defamatory publications related to the attack at Sporting training academy and to Cashball, an alleged corruption case involving Sporting.
+On 11 March 2020, the state prosecutor in Carvalho's trial recognised that there was no evidence corroborating the accusation of Carvalho in the Alcochete attack case, leading to a recommendation to be deemed not guilty by the judge.
+In May 2020, Carvalho declared that he wanted to return to Sporting as a member with full powers.
+In his first interview after being acquitted in the Alcochete attack case trial, the former president said on TVI that he would like the members of Sporting CP to organise a General Assembly to discuss his return to the club as a member.
+In January 2021, Carvalho sued Cofina for alleged defamatory publications related to the attack at the Sporting training academy in Alcochete and to the Cashball case, an alleged sports corruption case in handball and football involving people linked to Sporting CP (businessmen João Gonçalves and Paulo Silva, and former Sporting CP employee Gonçalo Rodrigues, accused of 14 crimes) who would be ultimately declared innocent by a court of justice in 2023.